ccallawa/alyvix_doc/test_case_building/designer_interface_overview.rst

 :guilabel:`VisualObject1` to the object, along with the default parameters ``Appear``, ``Timeout(s): 10``, and ``Break: Yes``.

-And since we have yet to select any screen capture elements, the element tree has only a single root element marked :guilabel:`S` along with a thumbnail of the screen capture.
+And since we have yet to select any screen capture elements, the component tree has only a single root element marked :guilabel:`S` along with a thumbnail of the screen capture.

-To add a visual element to the tree, press :guilabel:`EDIT` in the bottom right hand of the Designer panel.
+To add a visual component to the tree, press :guilabel:`EDIT` in the bottom right hand of the Designer panel.
 This will return us to the screen capture with the guide lines.

 .. figure:: images/ad_screen_capture_combined.png